 Radiation therapy.
 Radiation therapy to the head and spine may cause cognitive and endocrine (hormonal) symptoms over time.
-The seriousness of these side effects depend on the dose and your child’s age.
+The seriousness of these side effects depends on the dose and your child’s age.

 Follow-up care should address your child’s quality of life, including any developmental or emotional concerns.

 The Children's Oncology Group (COG) has studied the physical and psychological effects that childhood cancer survivors face.
-Based on these studies, COG has created long-term follow-up care recommendations for childhood, adolescent, and young adult cancer survivors that can be found on a separate website: www.survivorshipguidelines.org.
+Based on these studies, COG has created long-term follow-up care recommendations for childhood, adolescent, and young adult survivors that can be found on a separate website: www.survivorshipguidelines.org.

 Keeping a child’s personal health record

 You are encouraged to organize and keep a personal record of your child’s medical information.
 The doctor will help you create this.
 That way, as your child enters adulthood, they have a clear, written history of the diagnosis, the treatments, and the doctor’s recommendations about the schedule for follow-up care.
 The American Society of Clinical Oncology (ASCO) offers forms to keep track of the treatment your child received and develop a survivorship care plan when treatment is completed.

-Some children continue to see their oncologist, while others transition back to the care of their family doctor or another health care professional.
+Some children continue to see their oncologist, while others transition back to the care of their primary care doctor or another health care professional.
 This decision depends on several factors, including the type, stage, and grade of the tumor, side effects, health insurance rules, and your family’s personal preferences.
 Talk with the health care team about your child’s ongoing medical care and any concerns you have about their future health.